Pathophysiology of obesity: Arcuate nucleus

-Immune system
+In addition to hypothalamic pathways, gut-brain signaling originating from the duodenum influences feeding behavior.
+The duodenum communicates with the brain via the vagus nerve, transmitting nutrient-sensing signals that modulate hypothalamic activity.
+In obesity, resistance to duodenal-derived satiety hormones like CCK and GLP-1 has been linked to disrupted vagal signaling, impairing the brain's ability to regulate food intake effectively.
+This suggests that obesity-related changes in peripheral nutrient sensing mechanisms contribute to the dysregulation of central appetite control.

+Effects on the immune system

 Obesity has been associated with an inflammatory state, which is chronic and low-grade inflammation, known as meta-inflammation.
 Meta-inflammation is subclinical meaning that while there is an increase in circulating pro-inflammatory factors, no clinical signs of inflammation, heat, pain, and redness, are seen with meta-inflammation.
 Based on the immune system cells involved, both innate and adaptive immunity are involved in meta-inflammation.

 There are different types of obesity depending on where fat cells are stored.
 Abdominal obesity, excess fat cell accumulation in adipose tissue of the abdomen, is associated more strongly with meta-inflammation.

 Evolutionarily, adipose tissue has been shown to function as an immune organ.
 The immune cells located in adipose tissue are important for maintaining metabolic homeostasis.
 With obesity, the immune cells important for maintaining metabolic homeostasis are suppressed because immune cell function and immune cell amount are affected by excess fat accumulation in adipose tissue.
 Excess fat accumulation can lead to insulin resistance, and insulin resistance has been linked to meta-inflammation.
 With insulin resistance, there is an increase in macrophages, mast cells, neutrophils, T lymphocytes, and B lymphocytes, and a decrease in eosinophils and some T lymphocytes.

 Obesity has also been shown to induce hypoxic conditions in adipose cells.
 Hypoxic conditions result from fat cells expanding, and this decreases vascularization to surrounding fat cells.
 Decreased vascularization results in decreased amounts of oxygen in adipose tissue so adipose cells have to switch to anaerobic metabolism for energy production.
 Anaerobic metabolism stimulates inflammation caused by macrophages.
 There are two types of macrophages, classically activated M1 macrophages that increase inflammation and alternatively activated M2 macrophages that decrease inflammation.
 In animal studies, obesity has been shown to cause a shift from M2 to M1 macrophages in adipose tissue, causing an increase in inflammation.